ohoachuck/wwdc-downloader/README.md

 **wwdcDownloader.swift** script is a Swift script that should **work out of the box** without any needs of extra software or development package.

-/!\ WARNING: script seems to crash with Swift version 2363 (xcode-select --version) /!\
+/!\ WARNING: Some have a crash with un-identified yet reasons (this is working on some machines with Xcode Version 10.2.1 (10E1001) installed /!\

 ** **